slub/ocrd_kitodo/README.md

 Go to the directory where you've put your checkout.

-Before docker compose can be started, you must create directories to mount an SSH key pair for user authentication to OCR-D Controller and OCR-D Manager.
+Before Docker Compose can be started, you must create directories to mount an SSH key pair for user authentication to OCR-D Controller and OCR-D Manager.

 The fastest way is to use the makefile via the following command: